-The Company is an open-end management investment company currently consisting of 41 separate portfolios.
-The Company is registered under the Investment Company Act of 1940, as amended, (the "1940 Act") and was organized as a Maryland corporation on February 29, 1988.
-This SAI pertains to Shares of the SGI Peak Growth Fund and SGI Prudent Growth Fund, each a diversified portfolio.
-Summit Global Investments, LLC ("Summit" or the "Adviser") serves as the investment adviser to the Funds.
+The Company is an open-end management investment company currently consisting of 48 separate portfolios.
+The Company is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and was organized as a Maryland corporation on February 29, 1988.
+This SAI pertains to shares of the Large Cap Core Fund and Dynamic Tactical Fund.
+Summit Global Investments, LLC (the "Adviser") serves as the investment adviser to the Funds and SG Trading Solutions, LLC (the "Sub-Adviser"), serves as the investment sub-adviser to the Funds.